Katamaze/Leap/README.md

 As you can see from the following paragraphs, I'm already working on things including forming a team and getting people involved.
 We need as many developers, designers and providers as possible to speed up the process.
 If you want to partecipate, watch and star this repository.
 I will provide more details in the following weeks/months.

 Keep in mind that every open source and free software still needs a way to fund activities.
-I will be using Github sponsors and donations but I will not enable them till the software reaches the the acceptable level.
-The reason is that I don't like asking money only based on my good intention that still need to be proved.
+I will be using Github sponsors and donations (free choice and not forced) but I will not enable them till the software reaches the acceptable level.
+The reason is that I don't like asking money only based on my good intentions that still need to be proved.

 ### How to read tables